Components.FormElement public

 The appropriate Bootstrap markup for the given formLayout and controlType is automatically generated to easily create forms without coding the default Bootstrap form markup by hand:

-<BsForm @formLayout="horizontal" @model={{this}} @onSubmit={{action "submit"}} as |form|>
+<BsForm @formLayout="horizontal" @model={{this}} @onSubmit={{this.submit}} as |form|>

-<form.element @controlType="email" @label="Email" @value={{this.email}}" />
+<form.element @controlType="email" @label="Email" @value={{this.email}} />

 <form.element @controlType="password" @label="Password" @value={{this.password}} />